prajwalshettydev/prajwalshetty.github.io/collections/_drafts/2023-02-28-Move-To_Unreal-Cpp.md

 ---
-title: How to switch from a full time unity c# developer to Unreal engine 5 c++ in 2 hours excerpt : "Deploying a Unity Linux game server on the Microsoft Azure PlayFab service is a great way to host your multiplayer game and manage player data.
+title: How to switch from a full time Unity C# developer to Unreal Engine 5 C++ in 4 hours excerpt : "Deploying a Unity Linux game server on the Microsoft Azure PlayFab service is a great way to host your multiplayer game and manage player data.
 With Azure PlayFab, game developers can leverage cloud-based infrastructure and services to scale their games and provide an optimal experience for players.
 In this guide, we will take you through the steps involved in deploying your Unity Linux game server on the PlayFab service, all at no cost."
 layout: single
 share: true